 If you’ve entertained the idea of selling your brand one day or partnering up, don’t brand yourself with your own name.
 Obviously, that is unique to you and won’t transfer.
 Also, if your name is difficult to spell, pronounce, or remember, consider the possible confusion using your name might cost your business.

 But then again, your personal name might help brand you uniquely as potential clients can differentiate you from other common-name writing businesses.
 So consider your options before jumping into a brand or business name haphazardly.
 You never know how you’ll grow, adapt, and change in your freelance writing business.
-You’ll want to choose carefully in order to set yourself up for long-term success.
+So you’ll want to choose carefully to set yourself up for long-term success.

 2. Choose a Content Management System